 Programs in the Inland Seas Education Center are designed to compliment shipboard activities.
 They involve many science and historical aspects of the Great Lakes and can range from an hour to a day in length.
 The Education Center includes the interactive Great Lakes Invaders exhibits, aquariums with local fishes, and a research library.
 Our hands-on, interactive exhibit space is available for scheduled programs as well as self-guided tours.

-The centerpiece of the Education Center and Museum is “Our Inland Seas” Mural Learning Station.
-Covering an entire wall is a giant Great Lakes watershed mural that incorporates elements of the history, ecology, and economics of the Great Lakes.
+The centerpiece of the Education Center and Museum is “Our Inland Seas” Mural Learning Station, painted by local artist Glenn Wolff.
+Covering an entire wall, this giant Great Lakes watershed mural incorporates elements of the history, ecology, and economics of the Great Lakes.
 In addition to being a wonderful work of art, “Our Inland Seas” is an effective teaching tool, leading to thoughtful discussion of the many aspects of life in the Great Lakes regions.

 Education Center Programs: